Russian sentenced to life in Ukraine's 1st war crimes trial

 Ukrainian prosecutors are investigating thousands of potential war crimes.
 Russian forces in Mariupol bombed a theater where civilians were sheltering and struck a maternity hospital.
 In the wake of Moscow’s withdrawal from around Kyiv weeks ago, mass graves were discovered and streets were strewn with bodies in towns such as Bucha.

-Difficult cases may need to go to the International Criminal Court at The Hague, in the Netherlands, Abraham said.
+Before Shishimarin’s sentencing, Kremlin spokesman Dmitry Peskov said that Moscow was unable to defend the soldier but will consider trying to do so “through other channels.”

-Shishimarin had told the court that he at first disobeyed his immediate commanding officer’s order to shoot the unarmed civilian but had no choice but to follow the order when it was repeated forcefully by another officer.
-Abraham, however, noted that following a order is not a defense under the law.
+Mary Ellen O’Connell, an expert on international law at the University of Notre Dame, said that putting Shishimarin on trial could prove “extremely detrimental to Ukrainian soldiers in the hands of Russia.”
+She said Russia may decide to hold “show trials” of Ukrainians to boost the morale of its own soldiers and spread disinformation.

-Before the sentencing, Kremlin spokesman Dmitry Peskov said that Moscow was unable to defend the soldier “on the ground” but will consider trying to do so “through other channels.”
+“Maybe it would have happened without the Ukrainians beginning trials,” O’Connell said.
+“But the timing suggests that the Ukrainians should have held back and perhaps still should, so that the Russians can’t say, ‘We’re just doing to their soldiers what they did to ours.’”

-Family members of the fighters have pleaded for them to be given rights as prisoners of war and eventually returned to Ukraine.
-Russian Deputy Foreign Minister Andrei Rudenko said he is open to “any possibility that doesn’t contradict common sense.”
+Family members of the fighters have pleaded for their eventual return to Ukraine as part of a prisoner swap.

-Meanwhile, Boris Bondarev, a veteran Russian diplomat at the U.N. office at Geneva, resigned and sent a letter railing against the “aggressive war unleashed” by Russian President Vladimir Putin.
+Elsewhere, Boris Bondarev, a veteran Russian diplomat at the U.N. office at Geneva, quit and sent a letter denouncing the “aggressive war unleashed” by Russian President Vladimir Putin.
 Bondarev told The Associated Press: “It is intolerable what my government is doing now.”

 In his letter, Bondarev said those who conceived the war “want only one thing — to remain in power forever, live in pompous tasteless palaces, sail on yachts comparable in tonnage and cost to the entire Russian Navy, enjoying unlimited power and complete impunity.”